mautic/mautic/UPGRADE-6.0.md

 - `getNewVsReturningPieChartData` was removed from `Mautic\PageBundle\Model\PageModel`.
 Use `getUniqueVsReturningPieChartData()` instead.

+- API change in CommonApiController: In the CommonApiController, the newEntityAction now uses a dynamic HTTP method.
+It returns PATCH if the entity has an ID, or POST otherwise.
+This change ensures partial updates are properly handled.

 ## Most notable changes required by Symfony 6

 ### Getting a value from request must be scalar